1993 NBA MVP Charles Barkley (02/20/63) is a former power forward recognized as one of the greatest of all time.

-Regardless, he’s a well-respected Hall of Famer who headed up the Class of 2006, and he’s undoubtedly one of the best power forwards of his era.
+Regardless, he’s a well-respected Hall of Famer who headed up the Class of 2006 and is undoubtedly one of his era’s best power forwards.

-He has a number of interesting early cards thanks to the Star editions, but the Fleer is the smartest investment if you’re hoping to make a decent ROI in the next year or so.
+Thanks to the Star editions, he has many attractive early cards, but the Fleer is the smartest investment if you’re hoping to make a decent ROI in the next year or so.

 If you are looking at the Star card, remember that 9 grades and above will sell for four figures, making it a viable alternative if you want a solid mid-range option.

-The age of the cards and their relative simplicity are significant factors in their low values, especially when compared to other big players from the era.
+The cards’ age and relative simplicity are significant factors in their low values, especially when compared to other big players from the era.

 After all, the Fleer card is pricey, but it’s nothing compared to the Michael Jordan Card from the set.

 You won’t have to spend thousands of dollars to pick up copies of Barkley’s best rookie cards unless you want multiple versions which have achieved the highest grades possible.
 Given his reputation and the outspoken nature of his analysis, they seem like a good investment in the short-to-medium term.